tlchampion/mywealthplan/README.md

 ## Contributors

-Ahmad Takatkah
+* Ahmad Takatkah
-Lourdes
+* Lourdes
-Patricio Gomez
+* Patricio Gomez
-Lovedeep Dingh
+* Lovedeep Dingh
-Thomas L. Champion
+* Thomas L. Champion

 ---

 ## License

 License information can be found in the included LICENSE file.

+---
+## Credits
+* Risk Analysis Survey was compiled based upon a survey provided by [Lincoln Financial Group](https://bit.ly/3InwBMP)
+* Code for generating the Monte Carlo Simulation was modified from code provided by UC Berkeley Extension FInTech Bootcamp

+___
+## Future Work

+Future work and/or enhancements to this project include:
+* implementing a more robust Risk Analysis Survey
+* adding in features to allow a user to fine-tuning their portfolio
+* leveraging a Machine Learning algorithm

 ---